- 11 Dec 2025

 - Actor Profile Tags applied to Flashpoint Reports

-How can I ingest more historical data from Flashpoint?
+How can I ingest more historical data from Flashpoint Ignite?

-Use the Add Job button on the Jobs screen of the Flashpoint Ignite Threat Intelligence Engine UI (Figure 2).
-When creating a Job, select an appropriate date range from which to ingest Flashpoint data.
+You can ingest more historical data from Flashpoint Ignite via the Add Job button on the Jobs screen of the Flashpoint Ignite Threat Intelligence Engine UI (Figure 2).
+When adding a Job, select an appropriate date range from which to ingest historical Flashpoint Ignite data.
 For Reports, FP Attributes, and Events, it is recommended to use an ingestion date range of 90 days or fewer.
 For Vulnerabilities, any ad-hoc Jobs with an ingestion date range greater than 2 days may interrupt the daily scheduled Job runs if the daily limit of 5000 calls per day to the Vulnerability Flashpoint API endpoints is reached.

-Why do I not see any Vulnerability data from Flashpoint?
+Why do I not see any Vulnerability data from Flashpoint Ignite in the Source for the Flashpoint Ignite Threat Intelligence Engine App in ThreatConnect?

 ThreatConnect® is a registered trademark, and TC Exchange™ is a trademark, of ThreatConnect, Inc.